TunahanIbis/Pandas-and-Data-Preprocessing/README.md

 # Pandas-and-Data-Preprocessing
-All the practises and worksheets that I have done for "Pandas and Data Preprocessing" course.
+All the practises that I have done for "Pandas and Data Preprocessing" course.